AlanBinu007/Realtime-Chat-Application-ReactJs/README.md

 ## Steps to run in your machine

-Go to https://chatengine.io/  and create one app and copy your app id to env adn also create a https://console.firebase.google.com/ firebase app and copy the app config to firebase.js file
+Go to https://chatengine.io/  and create one app and copy your app id to env and also create a https://console.firebase.google.com/ firebase app and copy the app config details to firebase.js file

 #### Then Run the following commands
 ```